ok1cdj/pi-crust/README.md

 *   Really compact - sits *inside* the surface area of the Raspberry Pi and adds less than 2mm to the height.
 If you have a case for your Raspberry Pi, this board should fit inside it.
 *   Pins are grouped together: GPIO, I2C, SPI, UART and power.
-*   Every pin is clearly labelled.
+*   Every pin is clearly labelled added labels for RPi revision 1 and 2.
 *   Connections: 2 x SPI, 2 x I2C, 1 x UART, 8 x GPIO
+*   Added bidirectional 2 ports level converter
 *   Uses female headers instead of male headers - you can poke jumpers right in.
 *   Lots of GND and 5V pins - you need those guys a lot.
 These pins are duplicated where it makes sense (e.g. within the UART, I2C and SPI groups).
 *   All thru-hole components - you can solder it yourself.